Can You Tow An Automatic Car?

 The answer probably isn’t what you might assume.
 You can’t tow an automatic with the driven wheels on the ground!

-Let’s start with the guide.
+Let’s begin with the guide.

 Table of ContentsShow